openziti-test-kitchen/ziti-caddy/sample/README.md

 along with all necessary policies

 # Run Caddy server on overlay network
-In this first exercise we are going to run zitified Caddyserver in the dark mode:
+In this first exercise we are going to run zitified Caddy Server in the dark mode:
 - no open/listening ports
 - service is only available on the OpenZiti overlay network